 InterStim Procedure for Bladder Control Treatment in Las Vegas

-For the last 15 years, Dr. Grigoriev in the Las Vegas area has specialized in treatment for overactive bladder.
+For the last 15 years, Dr. Grigoriev has specialized in treatment for overactive bladder in Las Vegas, NV.
 He remains on the cutting edge of the newest advancements in Urogynecology.
 If you're looking for the area expert in treatment of incontinence then request your appointment online today or call (702) 316-1616.

 Evidence suggests that breakdowns in the bladder-brain communication pathway are the root cause of OAB and non-obstructive urinary retention.1-3 While other therapies focus on the bladder muscles, Medtronic therapies target the nerves, which is thought to help restore normal bladder function.*

 - Targets the nerves that control your bladder to help it function normally again